NeuroTech-UCSD/aeroMus/README.md

 ## Acknowledgements
 We’d like to thank everyone who made this project possible and NeuroTechX for hosting this competition!
+Shout out to Ollie - Thank you for letting us borrow your Cyton!

 **Our team members:**</br>
 Joelle Faybishenko</br>